conan-io/conan-center-index/CONTRIBUTING.md

 4. In your fork create a `package/xxx` branch from the `master` branch and develop your fix/packages as discussed in previous step.
 5. [Submit a pull request](how_to_add_packages.md#submitting-a-package) once you are ready.
 This can be when you got everything working or even if you need help.
-Add the text (besides other comments): "fixes #IssueNumber" in the body of the PR, referring to the issue of step 1.
+Add the text to the issue body (besides other comments): "fixes #IssueNumber" in the body of the PR, referring to the issue of step 1.

 The Conan Community works hard to review all the pull requests and provided assistance where need.